wwoods/tlab_sslca/README.md

 Example usage can be found in `example.py`.
 Main algorithms contained in `sslca/sslca.pyx`.
 To get results like in the paper, plug in your favorite CIFAR-10 loader rather than the hand-crafted train / test samples.

-Requires at least cython, numpy, scikit-learn, and scipy.
+Requires at least cython, matploblib, numpy, scikit-learn, and scipy.